 The instructor must present a course syllabus to students during the first week of a class (before the end of drop/add).
 A copy of the course syllabus must be submitted to the division/department office at the college no later than the end of the first week of class.

-The following items must be included in the course syllabus:
+The following items must be included or referenced in the course syllabus:

 - College name, Campus or Site